 Blocks: Total number of email addresses that came back as undeliverable because the address rejected your email as spam.

-Download Campaign Data
+Export Campaign Data

 All of the reporting data is downloadable directly from this report.
 Just click the download link next to each statistic.
 If you use the download main campaign report option, you will download a CSV that contains a full list of your recipients, any personalization data that was a part of the original spreadsheet, and columns indicating whether that recipient opened, clicked, unsubscribed, bounced, or replied.
-You can then import this CSV file a new Google Sheet for safekeeping and future mail merge campaigns.
+You can then import this CSV file into a new Google Sheet for safekeeping and future mail merge campaigns.

 Just click the “download” link shown above to download a CSV file of the report.
 It will look like this.